appcircleio/appcircle-docusaurus/docs/self-hosted-appcircle/install-server/kubernetes.md

 ### Kubernetes Ingress Controller

 By default, Appcircle exposes its services through **Ingress objects**.
-To ensure these Ingress objects function properly, your Kubernetes cluster should have **an Ingress Controller** installed and configured.
+To ensure these Ingress objects function properly, your Kubernetes cluster should have **an Ingress controller** installed and configured.

-Appcircle server supports Nginx Ingress Controller by default.
-To install Nginx Ingress Controller to the Kubernetes cluster, please check [the Nginx Ingress Controller documentation](https://kubernetes.github.io/ingress-nginx/deploy/#installation-guide).
+Appcircle server supports Nginx Ingress controller by default.
+To install Nginx Ingress controller to the Kubernetes cluster, please check [the Nginx Ingress controller documentation](https://kubernetes.github.io/ingress-nginx/deploy/#installation-guide).

 :::info
-**Other Ingress Controllers** like HAProxy Ingress Controller are also **supported** by **modifying Helm values** accordingly.
+**Other Ingress controllers** like HAProxy Ingress controller are also **supported** by **modifying Helm values** accordingly.
 :::

 #### Enable SSL Passthrough

 The Ingress object named `kvs` for the Appcircle server requires SSL passthrough to allow Appcircle runners to securely connect to the `kvs` service running within the Kubernetes cluster.

-Enabling the SSL passthrough depends on the ingress controller that is used in the Kubernetes cluster.
+Enabling the SSL passthrough depends on the Ingress controller that is used in the Kubernetes cluster.
 For example:

-- For Nginx Ingress Controller, you can check [the Nginx documentation](https://kubernetes.github.io/ingress-nginx/user-guide/tls/#ssl-passthrough).
+- For Nginx Ingress controller, you can check [the Nginx documentation](https://kubernetes.github.io/ingress-nginx/user-guide/tls/#ssl-passthrough).

-- For HAProxy Ingress Controller, you can check [the HAProxy documentation](https://www.haproxy.com/documentation/kubernetes-ingress/community/configuration-reference/ingress/#ssl-passthrough).
+- For HAProxy Ingress controller, you can check [the HAProxy documentation](https://www.haproxy.com/documentation/kubernetes-ingress/community/configuration-reference/ingress/#ssl-passthrough).

 :::info
-Enabling the SSL passthrough option **does not** automatically allow all SSL traffic **from all ingress objects** to pass through to the original service.
-Instead, it enables Ingress resources to leverage the SSL passthrough feature, allowing encrypted traffic to reach the backend service without being decrypted by the Ingress Controller.
+Enabling the SSL passthrough option **does not** automatically allow all SSL traffic **from all Ingress objects** to pass through to the original service.
+Instead, it enables Ingress resources to leverage the SSL passthrough feature, allowing encrypted traffic to reach the backend service without being decrypted by the Ingress controller.
 :::

 ## Create a Configuration File